shamohamin/football_player_tracking/README.md

 - Upper Area: which we do [Erosion](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html) first for removing the Banners and anything the above them.

-- Middel Area: we do erosion first for removing the ball and any noises, Then we do [Dilation](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html) for making players bigger.
+- Middel Area: we do [Erosion](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html) first for removing the ball and any other noises.
+Then we do [Dilation](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html) for making players bigger.

 - Lower Area: Because in the lower area players are much bigger than two other areas, we do [Closing](https://docs.opencv.org/4.5.2/d9/d61/tutorial_py_morphological_ops.html).